BabylonJS/Documentation/content/How_To/Particles/ParticleHelper.md

 ## Custom ParticleSets

 It is reasonably simple to create your own custom particleSet.
-Each of the particleSets listed above... is stored in a BabylonJS folder currently located [**here**](https://github.com/BabylonJS/Assets/tree/master/particles/systems).
+Each of the particleSets listed above... is stored in aBabylon.js folder currently located [**here**](https://github.com/BabylonJS/Assets/tree/master/particles/systems).
 For instance, when you use “sun” as the particleSet _type_, the particleHelper will pick [**this json**](https://github.com/BabylonJS/Assets/blob/master/particles/systems/sun.json) (which defines the 'sun' particleSet _type_).

 You may store these custom JSON particleSets anywhere you wish.
 You can set the base URL for the particleHelper with:  ```BABYLON.ParticleHelper.BaseAssetsUrl = “https://yourBaseUrl”;```